Stabilizations of $\mathbb{E}_\infty$ Operads and $p$-Adic Stable Homotopy Theory: Cohomology Operations for Algebras Over the Stable Operads

 \begin{Corollary} The categories of algebras $\mathpzc{E}_{\emph{st}}\text{-}\mathsf{Alg}$ and $\mathpzc{E}^\dagger_{\emph{st}}\text{-}\mathsf{Alg}$ possess a Quillen semi-model structure where: \begin{itemize} \item The weak equivalences are the quasi-isomorphisms. \item The fibrations are the surjective maps. \item The cofibrations are retracts of relative cell complexes, where the cells are the maps $\mathbf{E}_{\mathbf{st}}M \to \mathbf{E}_{\mathbf{st}}\emph{C}M$ in the chain case, and the maps $\mathbf{E}_{\mathbf{st}}^\dagger M \to \mathbf{E}_{\mathbf{st}}^\dagger\emph{C}M$ in the cochain case, where $M$ is a degreewise free complex with zero differentials. \end{itemize}

 \end{Corollary}

-\section{Cohomology Operations for Algebras over the Stable Operads}
+\chapter{Cohomology Operations for Algebras Over the Stable Operads}

 Given an algebra $A$ over the (unstable) Barratt-Eccles operad, the (co)homology of $A$ possesses natural operations.
-In the case of the chain operad, these are the generalized Dyer-Lashof operations, and in the case of the cochain operad, these are the generalized Steenrod operations.
-In this section, we shall demonstrate that algebras over the stable Barratt-Eccles operad also have natural (co)homology operations, though they are now stable operations in a precise sense, to be described below.
-In fact, for the sake of brevity, henceforth, we shall work with only the stable Barratt-Eccles cochain operad, though all that we say will have clear analogoues for the stable Barratt-Eccles chain operad.
+In the case of the chain operad, these are the generalized Dyer-Lashof operations, and in the case of the cochain operad, these are the generalized Steenrod operations (just like the operads, the generalized Dyer-Lashof operations and the generalized Steenrod operations are simply reindexed variants of one another).
+In this section, we shall demonstrate that algebras over the stable Barratt-Eccles operad also have natural (co)homology operations, though they are now stable operations, in a precise sense to be described below.
+In fact, for the sake of brevity, henceforth, we shall work with only the stable Barratt-Eccles cochain operad, though all that we say will have clear analogues for the stable Barratt-Eccles chain operad.
 Throughout this section, the ground field will be $\F_p$, for an unspecified but fixed prime $p$.

-\subsection{The Cohomology Operations I}
+\section{The Cohomology Operations I}